thiblahute/meson-website/Reference-manual.md

     void install_man(list_of_manpages, ...)

-Installs the man files specified into system's man directory during the install step.
+Installs the specified man files from the source tree into system's man directory during the install step.
 This directory can be overridden by specifying it with the `install_dir` keyword argument.

 ### install_subdir

     void install_subdir(subdir_name)

-Installs the entire given subdirectory tree to the location specified by the keyword argument `install_dir`.
+Installs the entire given subdirectory and its contents from the source tree to the location specified by the keyword argument `install_dir`.
 Note that due to implementation issues this command deletes the entire target dir before copying the files, so you should never use `install_subdir` to install into two overlapping directories (such as `foo` and `foo/bar`) because if you do the behaviour is undefined.

 ### is_subproject